lchdl/DeepWMH/README.md

     to install model (as indicated by <tar_gz_file>) to a specific location (as indicated by <model_install_dir>).

-11. using pre-trained model to segment WMH lesions from FLAIR images with the following command:
+11. Using pre-trained model to segment WMH lesions from FLAIR images with the following command:

     ```bash
     DeepWMH_predict -i <input_images> -n <subject_names> -m <model_install_dir> -o <output_folder> -g <gpu_id>